-As our experience with 48MP sensors has corroborated, these sensors haven’t been designed for use at full resolution and the 64MP sensors will yield best results at 16MP resolution.
+As our experience with 48MP sensors has corroborated, these sensors haven’t been designed for use at full resolution and the 64MP sensors will yield the best results at 16MP resolution.
 The improvement in image quality of midrange phones using such sensors is primarily because of the software smartly using these theoretical sub-pixels.

-In daylight, the software can group the four subpixels in two and shoot an image at different exposures from both halves and combine the capture into one image with better dynamic range (similar to how HDR works).
+In daylight, the software can group the four subpixels in two and shoot an image at different exposures from both halves and combine the capture into one image with a better dynamic range (similar to how HDR works).

 List of phones with 64MP Camera

 The Redmi Note 10 Pro sports a 64 MP Samsung ISOCELL GW3 sensor with f/1.9 aperture, 1/1.97″ lens, 0.7µm pixels, and PDAF autofocus.
 This is paired with an 8 MP (f/2.2) ultrawide sensor with 118˚ FoV, a 5 MP (f/2.4) macro module, and a 2 MP (f/2.4) depth sensor.